 Currently I am using 4.2.0.

-To use Sitecore CLI, login is required and there are two ways to verify user verification.
+To make use of the Sitecore CLI, login is required and there are two ways through which you can verify the user:

 1) Use an interactive user login

-Once the above command is fired it will open the login screen in the browser.
+Once you fire up the above given command, it will open up a login screen in the browser.

 2) Use a non-interactive client login

-To enable non-interactive client logins using client credential flows with your Sitecore instance, you must add additional configurations to your Identity Server and Content Management instances.
+To enable the non-interactive client login using the client credential flows with your Sitecore instance, you must add the additional configurations to your identity server and to the content management instances.

 To configure a non-interactive client login:

-On the Sitecore Identity Server, in the Config/ folder, create a file named Sitecore.IdentityServer.DevEx.xml containing the following:
+On the Sitecore Identity Server, in the Config/folder, create a new file named Sitecore.IdentityServer.DevEx.xml containing the following:

-Name the <CliServerClient> element anything that you like.
+Name the <CliServerClient> element anything that you want.